-An attacker exploits a sample, demonstration, or test API that is insecure by default and should not be resident on production systems.
-Some applications include APIs that are intended to allow an administrator to test and refine their domain.
-These APIs should usually be disabled once a system enters a production environment.
-Testing APIs may expose a great deal of diagnostic information intended to aid an administrator, but which can also be used by an attacker to further refine their attack.
-Moreover, testing APIs may not have adequate security controls or may not have undergone rigorous testing since they were not intended for use in production environments.
-As such, they may have many flaws and vulnerabilities that would allow an attacker to severely disrupt a target.
+Ultimately, failure to properly disable non-production interfaces, in a production environment, may expose a great deal of diagnostic information or functionality to an adversary, which can be utilized to further refine their attack.
+Moreover, many non-production interfaces do not have adequate security controls or may not have undergone rigorous testing since they were not intended for use in production environments.
+As such, they may contain many flaws and vulnerabilities that could allow an adversary to severely disrupt a target.

 Likelihood Of Attack